https://github.com/iftheshoefritz/solargraph-rails

 end

-Since these attributes are only created at runtime, static analysis alone can't identify them.
+Since these attributes are only created at runtime, a simple static analysis of the `Book` class alone can't identify them.
 Your editor has no idea that these attributes exist, but they're amongst the most common things that you will work with in any Rails app.

 and more!